 KiloMarie holds a Bachelor's degree in Arts in Counseling.
-She received her Master's degree in Science in Criminal Justice with a specialization in prevention, intervention, and rehabilitation.
-She is currently a doctoral student working towards a degree in social work specializing in forensic criminology and advocacy.
+They received their Master's degree in Science in Criminal Justice with a specialization in prevention, intervention, and rehabilitation.
+In 2018, KiloMarie completed their LADC Licensure.
+They currently serve as the Executive Director and primary advocate for Unspoken Voices.

-Through her career, educationally and professionally as a Violence Prevention and Response Program Coordinator, advocate, and professional speaker, KiloMarie Granda has seen the damage caused in lives of many due to interpersonal violence.
-As a result of this and her own experience as a survivor of childhood abuse and rape, she realized that far too many individuals' voices, including her own, often remain unspoken.
+Throughout their career, educationally and professionally as a Violence Prevention and Response Program Coordinator, advocate, and professional speaker, KiloMarie Granda has seen the damage caused in the lives of many due to interpersonal violence.
+As a result of this and their own experience as a survivor of power-based violence, KiloMarie realized that far too many individuals' voices, including their own, often remain unspoken.

 For far too long, victim/survivors, bystanders, and our society has remained silent on the issues of personal power-based violence.
 The silence must be shattered.
 We must be willing to raise our own voices and declare that violence is not okay, not tolerable, and should never be encouraged.

 KiloMarie has been honored by RAINN in their “survivor spotlight" series, has served as a PFUND Fellow (2017), Change Network Fellow (2018), and is currently a Shannon Fellow (2019).
 KiloMarie currently serves on the MN Criminal Sexual Conduct Statutory Reform Working Group and Steering Committee.
 KiloMarie was also honored to be receive the 2019 “Outstanding Service Provider” award from the Minnesota Coalition Against Sexual Assault.